f5devcentral/f5-rseries-training/docs/rseries_deploying_a_tenant.rst

 Uploading a Tenant Image via CLI
 ================================

 Tenant software images are loaded directly into the F5OS platform layer.
 For the initial release of rSeries, supported tenant versions are v15.1.5 for the r5000 and r10000, and v15.1.6 for the r2000 and r4000.
+For other models, and details on supported TMOS versions the following solution article is the official source:

+`K86001294: F5OS hardware/software support matrix <https://my.f5.com/manage/s/article/K86001294>`_

-No other TMOS versions are supported other than hotfixes or rollups based on those versions of software, and upgrades to newer versions happen within the tenant itself, not in the F5OS layer.
+No other TMOS versions are supported other than hotfixes or rollups based on those versions of software, and upgrades to newer versions of TMOS happen within the tenant itself, not in the F5OS layer.
 The images inside F5OS are for initial deployment only. rSeries tenants do not support versions 16.0, 16.0 or 17.0, you can run either the minimum 15.1.x release or later for a given platform or any versions 17.1.x and later.

 Before deploying any tenant, you must ensure you have a proper tenant software release loaded into the F5OS platform layer.
 If an HTTPS/SCP/SFTP server is not available, you may upload a tenant image using scp directly to the F5OS platform layer.
 Simply SCP an image to the out-of-band management IP address using the admin account and a path of **IMAGES**.
 There are also other upload options available in the webUI (Upload from Browser) or API (HTTPS/SCP/SFTP).
 Below is an example of using SCP from a remote client.